 Companies use this information to course-correct their operations and often as training tools.
 So far, so good, but this primarily applies to the hospitality sector and high street operators – what about the BTR sector?

-Mystery Shopper often conjures images of secrecy, deception and borderline clandestine operations.
+Mystery Shopping often conjures images of secrecy, deception and borderline clandestine operations.
 Hence, businesses often shy away from utilising this service, fearing that it will upset the employees, cause disruption, and be a costly but useless tool.
 Nothing could be further from the truth.